the-m8/Travelling_to_Seattle_Accomodations/README.md

 For this project, I was interestested in using airbnb Seattle data of 2016 to better understand:

 1. Which Seattle area is the most popular for travel accommodations?
-2. What factors influence the price of airbnb accommodations in Seattle?
+2. How do accommodation specifics influence the price?
-3. Has the best area also the best reviews?
-What factors influence the reviews of airbnb accommodations in Seattle?
+3. What factors influence the reviews of airbnb accommodations in Seattle?

 ## File Descriptions <a name="files"></a>